ttopper/CPSC128/docs/M10_OOD/08-class-cave_system.md

 # `class Cave_System`

 Generally I like to write my classes from simplest to most complicated, but that's not always possible.
-In this case for instance because all our other objects need to refer to the cave system we have to begin with its class definition.
+In this case for instance, because all our other objects need to refer to the cave system we have to begin with its class definition.

-Recall that in our first pass at the cave system object we said it consists of_multiple_rooms connected by_multiple_tunnels.
+Recall that in our first pass at the cave system object we said it consists of _multiple_ rooms connected by _multiple_ tunnels.
 This means that it will have to be a container type of some sort.

 -   Attributes: **20 caves**; the **pattern of connections** between